 - Subsequent terms shall be for three years

 Notes from the Chair

 The Carbondale City Council created the Human Relations Commission to make recommendations to the Council that improve community life for all residents.
 Residents who have ideas for improving City services, experience unfair treatment or want suggestions regarding how to address a frustrating situation are encouraged to attend a Commission meeting or contact the Commission through its website.
 The Commission meets at 5 p.m. on the first Monday of each month in Room 103 of City Hall.

 - Arbor District Neighborhood Association seeks to preserve and foster community through advocacy and communication of neighborhood issues.

-- Carbondale Conversations for Community Action takes part in meaningful dialogue and recommends actions to the Human Relations Commission.
+- Carbondale Conversations for Community Action participates in meaningful dialogue and recommends actions to the Human Relations Commission.

-- Nonviolent Carbondale is a coalition that organizes and supports activities that foster nonviolent and compassionate interactions in the community.
+- Nonviolent Carbondale is a coalition that organizes and supports activities fostering nonviolent and compassionate community interactions.

 - Racial Justice Coalition focuses on the industrial contamination of a black Carbondale neighborhood, its ongoing cleanup, and racial inequality in policing and the courts.

 - Study Circle Groups address issues of relevance to improving human relations in Carbondale.